proux01/coq/doc/sphinx/practical-tools/utilities.rst

 permits loading files from the associated directory with just the basename of the script file, e.g. specify `Foo` to load `Foo.vo`.
 This entry corresponds to the current directory when Coq was started.
-Note that the :cmd:`Cd` command doesn't change the associated directory--you would need to restart CoqIDE.
+Note that the ``Cd`` command doesn't change the associated directory--you would need to restart CoqIDE.

 With some exceptions noted below, the :term:`load path` is generated from files loaded